Photo of John Abdelsayed

 In 1893, Henry Flagler’s Florida East Coast Railway began operation through the area.

-Vero was officially renamed "Vero Beach" and was switched from being part of St. Lucie County to become the county seat of Indian River County when it was formed in June, 1925.
+Vero was officially renamed "Vero Beach" and was switched from being part of St. Lucie County to becoming the county seat of Indian River County upon its formation on May 19, 1925.
 There are many theories on possible origin of the city name, but there's no consensus.
 Early residential construction in the area often utilized Florida cracker architecture style.

 During the war year of 1942, the U.S. Navy selected 1,500 acres (6.1 km2) surrounding the Vero Beach Municipal Airport as the site of Fort Pierce Naval Amphibious Training Base, a Naval Air Station.
 Due to the bombing practices conducted during the WWII, there are many buried explosives and the Army Corps officials have conducted ongoing search & clearing exercises for the potentially dangerous items since 2014.